aasch2020/Httpserver/asgn3/README.md

 ./split 'delim' files files...
 ...

+## Output

+On a PUT request the server will respond with either a 200 OK, or a 201 CREATED on success, which indicated that the data has been written

+On a GET request, the server will respond with a 200 OK, with the content of the file.

+On an APPEND request, the server will respond with a 200 OK, with no content other than OK

+These above outputs assume successful requests
 ## Design Decisions

 The notable design decisions for this document include creating structs for request and response so that the http requests and responses can be more easily read from and written to.
 Additionally, the audit logging functionality is bundled in with request execution files.
 The program uses a thread pool design with a bounded buffer and a producer consumer solution to manage threads